 Third, Risberg did not "barely hit his weight" unless he was actually a 4th grader.
 He batted .080 in the Series.
 Asinof seems to have seen no need to look up the statistics of a World Series he was researching.

-Fourth, it strains one's credulity to posit that Gandil made $35,000 on the Series.
+Fifth, it strains one's credulity to posit that Gandil made $35,000 on the Series.
 That represented a vast amount of purchasing power in 1919.
 Since Gandil also got the loser's share of the Series money, some $3,254, he would have walked away from the club with $38,254 that autumn, by Asinof's reckoning.
 According to the inflation calculator, that would be the equivalent of $530,000 in 2015.
 In an era when the average worker made $25 per week, Gandil would have been a rich man if Asinof's account were credible, but there was no evidence then, or at any later period in his life, that he actually possessed that kind of money.
 Club owner Charles Comiskey had Gandil investigated by detectives.
 The only unusual purchases he made after the Series were a house worth approximately $6,500 and a new car that cost about $2,000.
 In 8MO, Asinof incorrectly reported that the detectives discovered that Gandil had purchased “a sizeable quantity of diamonds.”
 The detectives actually made no such report, nor anything like it.
-Since Gandil received $3,254 from his World Series share and took out a mortgage of $3,300 on the house, only about two thousand dollars remain unaccounted for and were presumably acquired from his share the World Series pay-offs.
+Since Gandil received $3,254 from his World Series share and took out a mortgage of $3,300 on the house, only about two thousand dollars remain unaccounted for and were presumably acquired from his share of the World Series pay-offs.
 For the remainder of his life, Gandil lived modestly and within his means as a blue collar laborer.
 In fact, as early as 1922 Gandil was said to be "broke and working as a house painter, writing pitiful appeals for aid to his old friends in Chicago."

 We will probably never know precisely how the money was actually distributed, but the evidence points to the following: